 Typically, funds aren't accessed as often as expected and serve as a reassurance to hesitant landlords.

-If a housing mitigation fund pool is capitalized with HOP funds, grantees must hold funds in a separate fund or bank account and report on expenditures and remaining funds annually until fully expended.
+If a housing mitigation fund pool is capitalized, grantees must hold funds in a separate fund or bank account and report on expenditures and remaining funds annually until fully expended.